Explorative Testing: Explorative testing is performed in order to analyze what content and functionality the new product should possess to meet the expectations of the target audience before releasing a new product. In this type of testing, users test specific services where they are given real scen

 Digital transformation is earning a lot of attention these days while the path to digital transformation is restricted with various challenges.
-Varying nature of user expectations is one of the major challenges faced at the time of delivery of a flawless website or application.
-If a product is launched after proper usability testing, it will help in attracting more users and make them stick to the website or application, resulting in rise in the business growth.
+The varying nature of user expectations is one of the major challenges faced at the time of delivery of a flawless website or application.
+If a product is launched after proper usability testing, it will help in attracting more users and make them stick to the website or application, resulting in rising business growth.

 Usability testing directly deals with the real users’ experiences.
-This type of software testing is performed by a group of end users who use the application and find out the usability defects.
-It only relies upon making the application easier, flexible for the end users so that is why it is also called User experience testing.
-It is highly recommended to perform this testing at the beginning phase of software development life cycle in order to get the clarity of the user expectations from the website or application.
+This type of software testing is performed by a group of end-users who use the application and find out the usability defects.
+It only relies upon making the application easier, flexible for the end-users so that is why it is also called User experience testing.
+It is highly recommended to perform this testing at the beginning phase of the software development life cycle in order to get the clarity of the user expectations from the website or application.

 If done rightly, Usability Testing is the key to success.
 In the end, it can be summarized as the process which ensures that the end product meets the users’ demands in order to deliver a flawless user experience.